labKnowledge/ollama-llaphi3/README.md

-# Llama Image Docker Repository
+# Ollama Image Docker Repository

-This repository contains a Docker image that builds a llama image with preconfigured modules, including llama3 and phi3.
+This repository contains a Docker image that builds an Ollama image with preconfigured modules, including llama3 and phi3.

 ## Usage